What is Aquaponics?

-On February 16, 2019, the Science Mill celebrated both its 4th birthday and the grand opening of an exciting addition: a 1,000-square-foot Aquaponics Greenhouse.
-In this new experience, found only at the Science Mill, visitors will walk into a working aquaponics system where they can see how fish, plants and microbes work together to create healthy food.
-They will discover how tilapia, prawns, koi and snapping turtles provide the food to grow fruit, vegetables and tropical plants in vertical growing tubes, floating rafts and in a giant living wall.
-This unique ecosystem represents the technology, beauty, practicality and science for sustainable agriculture and healthy eating.
+Our 1,000-square-foot Aquaponics Greenhouse opened in 2019.
+In this unique experience, found only at the Science Mill, visitors get an up-close look at tilapia, prawns, koi and snapping turtles that provide the food to grow fruit, vegetables and tropical plants in vertical growing tubes, floating rafts and a giant living wall.
+All of these elements combine to showcase the technology, beauty, practicality and science for sustainable agriculture and healthy eating.

-The Science Mill’s mission is to use cutting-edge technology to expand students’ understanding and appreciation of science in everyday living.
-The Aquaponics Greenhouse is the latest of many Science Mill experiences and exhibits that show the intersection of technology and biology.
+The Science Mill’s mission is to use cutting-edge technology to expand understanding and appreciation of science in everyday living.
+Inspired visitors can create their own aquaponics system at home with the simple, affordable how-to information on our blog.

 Funding for the Aquaponics Conservatory is generously provided by the Elizabeth & Floyd McGown Charitable Fund.